 For example, you would want a full checklist for preparing the property for an impending disaster.
 This might include:

-- Steps for shutting down or unplugging equipment, locking down elevators, and making sure all access control is disabled so residents are able to enter or exit at will.
+- Steps for shutting down or unplugging equipment, locking down elevators, and ensuring all access control is disabled so that residents can enter or exit at will.